 Here is my solution----To Hell with Fractional-Reserve Debt-Based Banking Constitutional Amendment

 (1) Rescind the Federal Reserve Act of 1913 and rename existing Federal Reserve notes and check book balances in all U.S. banking and credit-creating institutions on a 1-to-1 basis as U.S. Treasury dollars and U.S. Treasury-denominated bank balances.
 All currently existing financial contracts in the Federal Reserve Banking System, including United States Treasury Bonds, remain in effect.
-Payments of principal and interest on bank loan contracts in existence at the time of enactment of the amendment are distributed at the end of each fiscal year to individual deposit holders at the banking institutions holding the contracts, proportionate to the minimum daily balance maintained in accounts in existence for the entire fiscal year.
+In order to maintain the quantity of currency in circulation during the transition period from debt-based currency to Treasury-issued currency, payments of principal and interest on bank loan contracts in existence at the time of enactment of the amendment are distributed at the end of each fiscal year to individual deposit holders at the banking institutions holding the contracts, proportionate to the minimum daily balance maintained in accounts in existence for the entire fiscal year, including any portion of account balances loaned to banks during the entire fiscal year.

 (2) Henceforward, credit creation by banking and financial institutions in the United States is prohibited.
 Loans are required to originate from previous savings of U.S. Treasury dollar notes and U.S. Treasury-denominated bank balances which are to be held in and paid from specific sequestered accounts designated solely for lending by the various financial institutions, with interest charges and term limits to be determined solely by the contracting parties.
 Non-cash reserves held in the regional Federal Reserve Banks in accounts of the member institutions of the Federal Reserve System no longer form the basis for credit creation and are extinguished via accounting erasure.
 Cash reserves held by individual banks become the property of the respective institutions.
 Regional Federal Reserve Banks continue to provide check-clearing operations for the member banks.